paveyry/better-hangoutschat/README.md

-Slack Theme for Google Hangouts Chat
+Better Hangouts Chat
 ====================================

 This applies Slack's look and feel to your Google Hangouts Chat.
-You can apply it by injecting the CSS file in the page in your browser using an extension like Stylish for example.
-Or you can put `electron.asar` in `Chat.App/Contents/Resources` to use it in the Electron client.
+To install, put `electron.asar` in `Chat.App/Contents/Resources` to use it in the Electron client.

+This also offers the possibility to add a sheet of custom emojis.
+The default patched `electron.asar` file in this repository only provides a few examples.
+If you want to add your own, just write a json emoji sheet following the example in this repository, and call the script to patch your own `electron.asar`:

+    ./patch_electron.sh /path/to/original/electron.asar /path/to/emojis.json

 Preview
 ========